 Best Law Firm Training : Bond, Schoeneck & King

 Since sexual harassment can be a significant legal issue for employers, many business owners may want to offer training from attorneys.
 Employers who want to get training for their employees that comes straight from legal experts should strongly consider using Bond, Schoeneck & King (BSK), the best in our review for law firm training.

-BSK is a law firm with over 250 lawyers working across New York state as well as Boston, Kansas City, and Naples, Florida.
+BSK is a law firm with over 250 lawyers working across New York state as well as Boston, Kansas City, Red Bank, New Jersey, and Naples, Florida.
 The firm provides web-based sexual harassment training that employers can use to train both employees and supervisors.
 BSK’s training is interactive and starts at $20 per user up to 99 licenses ($15 per user for 100 to 499 licenses and $10 per user for 500 or more).

 Best Recurring Training : ProProfs

 Many employers look at sexual harassment training as a box that they need to check for new employees.
 However, some employers recognize that laws and regulations surrounding sexual harassment training are constantly changing, and it’s important for them to make sure employees and supervisors remain compliant.
 That’s why we chose ProProfs as our best option for employers who want to provide their employees with recurring training.